-Attach the propellers with marks to the motors of the arm with marks and the unmarked propellers to the motors of the arm without marks.
-Use the screwdriver to mount the propellers.
+Attach the marked propellers to the motors of the arm with marks and the unmarked propellers to the motors of the arm without marks.
+Use the the screwdriver from the package to mount the propellers.
 Make sure the propellers are secure.